ScrappyCocco/DirectX-DXR-Tutorials/6-DXRTriangle-Rework/CONCEPTS.md

 The RT Pipeline is managed inside [RTPipeline.cpp](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/blob/master/6-DXRTriangle-Rework/Project/Source/Utils/RTPipeline.cpp).

 ## Shader libraries
 dxcompiler, the new SM6.x compiler, introduces a new concept called shader-libraries.
 Libraries allow us to compile a file containing multiple shaders without specifying an entry point.
 We create shader libraries by specifying "lib_6_3" as the target profile, which requires us to use an empty string for the entry point.

 Using dxcompiler is straightforward but is not in the scope of this tutorial.
-You can take a look at compileShader() to see an example usage.

-You can see that here [RTPipeline.cpp#L29](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/blob/master/6-DXRTriangle-Rework/Project/Source/Utils/RTPipeline.cpp#L29).
+You can see how is used here [RTPipeline.cpp#L29](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/blob/master/6-DXRTriangle-Rework/Project/Source/Utils/RTPipeline.cpp#L29).

 ## Shader code
 The [Shader code](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/blob/master/6-DXRTriangle-Rework/Project/shaders/Shaders.hlsl) is basically the same of tutorial 5, except this time is all inside a single file.